 But God has always been our Provider, whether it’s in the form of new insights, tangible resources, or help from friends and family.
 He’s consistently given us hope and a way through difficult seasons, both in homeschooling and life in general.

-Well, we made it through the first year and came back for more.
+Well, we made it through our first year of homeschooling and came back for more!
 Just when I was starting to figure a few things out, Year 2 brought new challenges.

 My oldest was now in first grade and our three year old wasn’t content to sit on the sidelines.
 Finding ways to engage them both was a trick.
-It’s not easy to find a balance where everyone is met at their own level and not frustrated (with work that’s too hard) or bored (by work that’s too easy).
+It wasn’t easy to find a balance where everyone was met at their own level and not frustrated (with work that’s too hard) or bored (by work that’s too easy).